 mr. dr. ir.
 B.H.M.
-(Bart) Custers PhD MSc LLM is associate professor and head of research at eLaw, Center for Law and Digital Technologies at Leiden University.
+(Bart) Custers PhD MSc LLM is associate professor and director of research at eLaw, Center for Law and Digital Technologies at Leiden University.

-His main expertise and experience is in the fields of risk profiling, privacy, big data, law enforcement technologies and cybercrime.
-In 2013 he published a book on privacy and discrimination in the information society, focusing on the effects of data mining and risk profiling in big data and in 2015 he published a book on the use of drones.
-On a regular basis he gives lectures on profiling, privacy and big data.
-He has presented his work at international conferences in the United States, China, Japan, Korea, Malaysia, Thailand, the Middle East and throughout Europe.
-He has published his work, over 80 publications, in both scientific and professional journals and newspapers.
+Dr. Custers published three books on profiling, privacy, discrimination and big data, two books on the use of drones and one book on the use of bitcoins for money laundering cybercrime profits.
+On a regular basis he gives lectures on profiling, privacy and big data and related topics.
+He has presented his work at international conferences in the United States, Canada, China, Japan, Korea, Malaysia, Thailand, the Middle East and throughout Europe.
+He has published his work, over a hundred publications, in scientific and professional journals and in newspapers.